mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 ---

 ## Motivation
-I came across an intriguing YouTube video: ["Coding Adventure: Marching Cubes"](https://www.youtube.com/watch?v=M3iI2l0ltbE) by Sebastian Lague.
+A while ago I came across an intriguing YouTube video: ["Coding Adventure: Marching Cubes"](https://www.youtube.com/watch?v=M3iI2l0ltbE) by Sebastian Lague.

 It's a simple process to generate a mesh from a field of values.
 I Immidiently was reminded of the games [Space Engineers](https://store.steampowered.com/app/244850/Space_Engineers/) and [Astroneer](https://store.steampowered.com/app/361420/ASTRONEER/) which probably use a similair system for their terrain.